IsaiahPatton/Ned/assets/images/image-licence.md

-All images were found on Google having `Usage Rights` set to `LABLED FOR REUSE`
+All images were found on Google having `Usage Rights` set to `LABLED FOR REUSE` and aren't licenced under GPLv3.

 Example: